W427697/Discord-/docs/api/main-config.md

 title: 'Main configuration'
 ---

 The main configuration defines a Storybook project's behavior, including the location of stories, addons to use, feature flags, and other project-specific settings.

+## `main.js` or `main.ts`

 This configuration is defined in `.storybook/main.js|ts`, which is located relative to the root of your project.

 A typical Storybook configuration file looks like this: